"We give up Merasmus, you're too scary for us. Now come out so we can kick your ass!"

 - Ultima WEAPON from Final Fantasy VII.

-- Kingdom Hearts has several bosses like this, including Maleficent (who stands on a platform that slides up and down the hallway), Phantom (who, in addition to slowly eliminating your party members for the rest of the battle AND only being damageable by a somewhat complex strategy novice players may not get early on, but is a complete pain to hit because you're both flying every which way during the battle), and Jafar (who flies around the room in an impressive display of completely non-canonical powers).
-Oh, and Clayton, who rides an invisible lizard.
+- The first game has several bosses like this, including Maleficent (who stands on a platform that slides up and down the hallway), Phantom (who, in addition to slowly eliminating your party members for the rest of the battle AND only being damageable by a somewhat complex strategy novice players may not get early on, but is a complete pain to hit because you're both flying every which way during the battle), Jafar (who flies around the room in an impressive display of completely non-canonical powers), and Clayton (who rides an invisible lizard).

-- The hyenas in the sequel are probably a better example, since, in order to get information out of them, you have to chase all three down and beat them up.
+- The hyenas in the sequel, since in order to get information out of them, you have to chase all three down and beat them up.
 And, if nothing else, they're damn fast (yet hella fun to chase after since there's no time limit).